CVE-2026-23810: Vulnerability in Hewlett Packard Enterprise (HPE) HPE Aruba Networking Wireless Operating Systems (AOS-8 & AOS-10)

 Technical Analysis

-CVE-2026-23810 is a vulnerability in the packet processing logic of Hewlett Packard Enterprise Aruba Networking Wireless Operating Systems versions AOS-8 and AOS-10.
-The flaw arises when an authenticated attacker crafts a malicious Wi-Fi frame that tricks an Access Point (AP) into classifying the frame as group-addressed traffic.
-Consequently, the AP re-encrypts this frame using the Group Temporal Key (GTK) associated with the victim's BSSID.
-This misclassification enables the attacker to inject traffic independently of the GTK, bypassing normal encryption protections.
-When combined with a port-stealing technique, the attacker can redirect intercepted traffic, effectively performing man-in-the-middle (MitM) attacks across different BSSID boundaries.
-This cross-BSSID traffic manipulation can compromise confidentiality by allowing interception and injection of wireless traffic between distinct wireless networks managed by the same AP.
-The vulnerability affects multiple versions of AOS-8 and AOS-10, including 8.10.0.0, 8.12.0.0, 8.13.0.0, 10.4.0.0, 10.7.0.0, and 10.8.0.0.
-Exploitation requires the attacker to be authenticated on the wireless network, but no user interaction is needed.
-The CVSS v3.1 base score is 4.3, reflecting medium severity with low impact on integrity and availability but some impact on confidentiality.
-No public exploits or patches have been reported yet, but the vulnerability is published and should be addressed promptly.
+CVE-2026-23810 is a vulnerability in the packet processing logic of Hewlett Packard Enterprise's Aruba Networking Wireless Operating Systems versions AOS-8 and AOS-10.
+The flaw arises when an authenticated attacker crafts a malicious Wi-Fi frame that causes an Access Point (AP) to misclassify the frame as group-addressed traffic.
+Consequently, the AP re-encrypts the frame using the Group Temporal Key (GTK) associated with the victim's BSSID.
+This misclassification enables the attacker to inject traffic independently of the GTK normally required, bypassing some encryption protections.
+When combined with a port-stealing technique, the attacker can redirect intercepted traffic across different BSSID boundaries, effectively enabling man-in-the-middle (MitM) attacks between wireless clients and APs.
+The vulnerability affects multiple versions of AOS-8 (8.10.0.0, 8.12.0.0, 8.13.0.0) and AOS-10 (10.4.0.0, 10.7.0.0, 10.8.0.0).
+Exploitation requires the attacker to be authenticated on the wireless network but does not require user interaction.
+The vulnerability is categorized under CWE-300 (Channel Accessible by Non-Endpoint), indicating improper handling of communication channels.
+The CVSS v3.1 base score is 4.3, reflecting a medium severity with low confidentiality impact and no integrity or availability impact.
+No patches are currently linked, and no known exploits have been reported in the wild as of the publication date.
+This vulnerability could be leveraged to facilitate MitM attacks, potentially exposing sensitive data transmitted over the wireless network.

 Potential Impact